gyselroth/logstash-filter-nagios-perfdata/README.md

 You have to enable performance data logging in your monitoring engine, @see example for Icinga2.

+### Compatibility
+This filter has been successfully tested with logstash 5.1.1 / ES 5.1.1 / Kibana 5.1.1 and Icinga2 2.6.0 as performance data source.

 ### Installation logstash
 * Move pattern.conf to your logstash pattern directory as nagios-perfdata.conf, usually located at /etc/logstash/patterns/